MiamiOH-CSE274/08_Graph_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. add - TODO
+1. add - I think add works, though I had trouble testing the exception throwing.
+I also threw exceptions if the nodes were not in the graph, which was not required but I felt that it could be an issue.
-2. remove - TODO
+2. remove - I think remove works.
+It looks through the edgeLists of the nodes to find the edge that goes to the other node, erases that edge, and then returns.
-3. getCost - TODO
+3. getCost - I think getCost works because it looks through node1's edgeList to find an edge that goes to node2 and returns the cost of that edge.
+If there is no edge, it will return -1.0.

 #### 2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.